HaowenGuan/NYU-Semi-Supervise-Object-Detection/README.md

 [11/16/2022] Implement the function to migrate the weights from supervised R-CNN model to semi-supervised model and using it as pretrain weight for unbiased teacher.
 Investigated the learning_rate configuration of training supervised faster R-CNN.
 The model is still suffering from gradient exploding even the current AP is about ~3.
 We have trained for $15000 \text{ iteration} \equiv 900000 \text{ images throughput} \equiv 30 \text{ NYU dataset Epochs}$ with a `lr=0.004` and `batch_size=60` using `6 x RTX A6000` for `3 hrs` and achieved `AP=2.75`.

 ## How to run eval.py

-Change "config_file" in model.py to the path of your config yaml file.
-In your config yaml file, change "WEIGHTS" to your model path.
-In eval.py, change "VALID_DATASET_PATH" to your validation dataset path.
+Change `config_file` in `model.py` to the path of your config yaml file.
+In your config yaml file, change `WEIGHTS` point to your model path.
+In `eval.py`, change `VALID_DATASET_PATH` to your validation dataset path.
 Then just run

 ```cmd
 python eval.py
 ```

-Note: I made some changes in ubteacher/modeling/meta_arch/rcnn.py.
+Note: I made some changes in _ubteacher/modeling/meta_arch/rcnn.py_.
 Not sure whether this will affect the training process.
 Also if your prediction is empty, this will make eval.py broken.

 ## How to USE